yuriiter/next-ecommerce/README.md

 # Morent

-Morent is a dockerized full-stack application built with Next.js, Express.js, MongoDB, and nginx.
+Morent is a dockerized full-stack car-rental application built with Next.js, Express.js, MongoDB, and nginx.
 It is written in TypeScript and features authorization with JWT, client-side rendering, and validation using Zod.
 The application is designed to be responsive, ensuring usability on both mobile and desktop devices.
 With Docker-compose, Morent can be easily deployed for development and production environments.

 ## Development